Big quantum cohomology of even dimensional intersections of two quadrics: Introduction

 \section{Introduction}

-Quantum cohomology, or more general, higher genus Gromov-Witten invariants are defined for symplectic and algebraic manifolds in e.g. \cite{Ruan96},\cite{Beh97}, \cite{LT98}.
+Quantum cohomology, or more general, higher genus Gromov-Witten invariants are defined for symplectic and algebraic manifolds in e.g. \cite{Ruan96}, \cite{Beh97}, \cite{LT98}.
 As a kind of basic varieties, quantum cohomology of the smooth complete intersections in projective spaces has been studied intensively.
 A kind of (numerical) mirror symmetry for Fano and Calabi-Yau complete intersections has been established (\cite{Giv96}), which expresses the small J-function in terms of hypergeometric series.
 From small J-functions one can reconstruct all genus zero Gromov-Witten invariants with only \emph{ambient cohomology classes} as insertions, i.e. the classes obtained by intersecting linear spaces with the complete intersections.
 The invariants with \emph{primitive cohomology classes} as insertions are not well-understood as those with ambient insertions; for 3 point invariants see \cite{Bea95}.
-But they are necessary for understanding for example, Dubrovin's conjecture on the relation between quantum cohomology and derived categories.
+But they are necessary for understanding, for example, Dubrovin's conjecture on the relation between quantum cohomology and derived categories.

 From now on, we call genus zero primary (i.e. without $\psi$-classes) Gromov-Witten invariants \emph{correlators}, for brevity.
 In \cite{Hu15} we studied the big quantum cohomology of Fano complete intersections, especially the correlators with primitive insertions.
-One of our basic tool is the Monodromy group of the whole family of complete intersections of a given multidegree.
+One of our tools is the monodromy group of the whole family of complete intersections of a given multidegree.
 The Zariski closure $\overline{G}$ of such monodromy groups are either orthogonal groups, symplectic groups, or finite groups.
 If $\overline{G}$ is a finite group, we call the complete intersections \emph{exceptional}, and otherwise \emph{non-exceptional}.
-There are only three kinds of exceptional complete intersections: the cubic surfaces, the quadric hypersurfaces, and the even dimensional complete intersections of two quadric hypersurfaces.
-The first two kinds has been somewhat well-studied, in the sense that all correlators can be effectively computed, and the semisimplicity (of the corresponding Frobenius manifold) is proved.
+There are only three classes of exceptional complete intersections: the cubic surfaces, the quadric hypersurfaces, and the even dimensional complete intersections of two quadric hypersurfaces (which we call even $(2,2)$-complete intersections for brevity).
+The first two classes have been well-studied, in the sense that all correlators can be effectively computed from the WDVV equation, and the corresponding Frobenius manifold is semisimple at the origin.
+The study of the remaining exceptional complete intersections, i.e. the even $(2,2)$-complete intersections, is the topic of this paper.